Private Equity Transactions

 - Compared to other private buyers, private equity buyers also typically require more time to close after the Letter of Intent is signed.

-- Remember the private equity buyer has bureaucratic procedures which must be followed before the closing.
+- Remember that private equity buyers have bureaucratic procedures which must be followed before the closing.

 - If private lenders are involved, they have their own requirements to meet before the closing can occur.